muratk5n/thirdwave/en/README.md

 ---

 That was a shot in the dark but.. dam.
-I have the full-blown CAD file for this thing.. \o/ F-ing score, bruh
+I have the full-blown CAD file for this thing.. \o/ F-ing score

 ---